marklogic/marklogic-docker/README.md

 When running on Docker Engine the following entry will show up in the ErrorLogs.txt:

-`2024-03-15 08:27:36.136 Info: MarkLogic Server is running in a container using Docker runtime.A maximum of 1152 huge pages will be used if available`
+`2024-03-15 08:27:36.136 Info: MarkLogic Server is running in a container using Docker runtime.
+A maximum of 1152 huge pages will be used if available`

 ### Containerd Engine

 When running on Containerd Engine the following entry will show up in the ErrorLogs.txt:

-`2024-03-15 08:27:36.136 Info: MarkLogic Server is running in a container using Containerd runtime.A maximum of 1152 huge pages will be used if available`
+`2024-03-15 08:27:36.136 Info: MarkLogic Server is running in a container using Containerd runtime.
+A maximum of 1152 huge pages will be used if available`

 ### CRI-O Engine

 When running on CRI-O Engine the following entry will show up in the ErrorLogs.txt:

-`2024-03-15 08:27:36.136 Info: MarkLogic Server is running in a container using CRI-O runtime.A maximum of 1152 huge pages will be used if available`
+`2024-03-15 08:27:36.136 Info: MarkLogic Server is running in a container using CRI-O runtime.
+A maximum of 1152 huge pages will be used if available`

 ## Known Issues and Limitations